Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 You don’t need a referral if you’re seeking private chiropractic care.
 You can book directly with Sydney Spinal Care for any musculoskeletal concern.

-However, if you plan to claim a Medicare rebate through a GPMP/TCA, a referral from your GP is essential.
+However, if you plan to claim a Medicare rebate through a GPCCMP, a referral from your GP is essential.

 What to expect at your chiropractic visit